Charles E. Lipsey

 - Fellow, American College of Trial Lawyers.

-- Featured in Managing Intellectual Property as one of the top ten U.S. life sciences patent litigators, June 2012.
+- Featured as one of the top ten U.S. life sciences patent litigators, June 2012; as an "Outstanding IP Litigator in Virginia," 2013; and as an "IP Star" in Virginia by Managing Intellectual Property, 2013-2016.

 - Listed in Washingtonian Magazine as a "top IP lawyer," 2013-2014.

-- Recognized as a Virginia "Super Lawyer" in Intellectual Property Litigation, Super Lawyers Magazine, 2006-2011.
+- Recognized as a Virginia "Super Lawyer" in Intellectual Property Litigation, Super Lawyers published by Thomson Reuters, 2006-2011.

 - The District of Columbia Bar